Compiling VPIC

 -DKokkos_ARCH_POWER9=ON

-4. Make a build directory and run the arch file.
+4. Make a build directory and run the arch file, keeping in mind that the arch files expect the source directory to be its parent.

 5. Type make.